FreeRADIUS/wiki.freeradius.org/building/Build.md

 Fortunately the ``devtoolset-3`` series of packages provides a later version of GCC.

-Follow the instructions here to enable the devtoolset-3 repository https://www.softwarecollections.org/en/scls/rhscl/devtoolset-3/.
+Follow the instructions here to enable the [devtoolset-3 repository](https://www.softwarecollections.org/en/scls/rhscl/devtoolset-3/).

 To install: